Soaring glass for Mariinsky's modern second home

 "It will reinforce the great support that the opera enjoys," he said.

-The new theater comes in the wake of a nearly $700 million revamp of Moscow's Bolshoi Theater.
+The new theatre comes in the wake of a nearly $700 million revamp of Moscow's Bolshoi Theatre.
 That renovation was plagued with scandal but eventually achieved the aim of returning the Bolshoi to its 19th-century gilded and bronzed glory after centuries of use and decades abuse under communist rule.

 The Mariinsky II promises no such splash.